sosthehawk/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion - a scritpt that deletes dir homerun that is in the /tpm directory 10-back - a script that changes the working dir to the previous one 11-lists - a script that lists all files in the current dir and the parent working dir  and the /boot dir, in long format
+9-firstdirdeletion - a scritpt that deletes dir homerun that is in the /tpm directory 10-back - a script that changes the working dir to the previous one 11-lists - a script that lists all files in the current dir and the parent working dir  and the /boot dir, in long format 12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile12-file_type - a script that prints the type of file named iamafile